LogoOsome

 Francesca is a content creator with over 5 years of cross-industry experience that spans academic research, consulting, venture, and tech startups.

-We had three experts in tax, sales, and law present the webinar on how small business owners in Singapore and Indonesia can set up companies, digitize their business processes, and reach out to new customers.
+We had three experts in tax, sales, and law present the webinar on how small business owners in Singapore and Indonesia can set up companies, digitise their business processes, and reach out to new customers.

-In this webinar, three experts in tax, sales, and legal shared insights into how entrepreneurs can set up companies in Singapore and Indonesia, digitize their business processes, and reach out to customers beyond their countries.
+In this webinar, three experts in tax, sales, and legal shared insights into how entrepreneurs can set up companies in Singapore and Indonesia, digitise their business processes, and reach out to customers beyond their countries.

 Kindly hosted by Edward Irwan, Head of Connext which is a network of coworking spaces in Indonesia - the webinar engaged the following experts: